dbetchkal/NPS-ActiveSpace/README.md

 An ***active space*** is a well-known sensory concept from bioacoustics ([Marten and Marler 1977](https://www.jstor.org/stable/pdf/4599136.pdf), [Gabriele et al. 2018](https://www.frontiersin.org/articles/10.3389/fmars.2018.00270/full)).
 It represents a geographic volume whose radii correspond to the limit of audibility for a specific signal in each direction.
 In other words, an active space provides an answer to the question, *"how far can you hear a certain sound source from a specific location on the Earth's surface?"*

 This repository is designed to estimate active spaces for motorized noise sources transiting the U.S. National Park System.
 Aircraft are powerful noise sources audible over vast areas.
-Thus [considerable NPS management efforts have focused on protecting natural quietude from aviation noise intrusions](https://www.nps.gov/subjects/sound/overflights.htm). `NPS-ActiveSpace` provides a quantitative tool to support managers in monitoring resource condition in parks.
+Thus [considerable NPS management efforts have focused on protecting natural quietude from aviation noise intrusions](https://www.nps.gov/subjects/sound/overflights.htm).
+For coastal parks, vessel noise is also a major management concern.
+For both transportation modalities `NPS-ActiveSpace` provides meaningful, quantitative spatial guides for noise mitigation and subsequent monitoring.

 Consider an example active space, below.
 It was computed using data from a long term acoustic monitoring site in Denali National Park, DENAUWBT Upper West Branch Toklat ([Withers 2012](https://irma.nps.gov/DataStore/Reference/Profile/2184396)).
 The bold black polygon delineates an active space estimate for flights at 3000 meters altitude.
-Points interior to the polygon are predicted to be audible, those exterior inaudible. <br>
+Points interior to the polygon are predicted to be audible, those exterior, inaudible. <br>

 Superposed over the polygon are colored flight track polylines. `NPS-ActiveSpace` includes an application that leverages the acoustic record to ground-truth audibility of co-variate vehicle tracks from GPS databases.
 Ground-truthing is used to "tune" an active space to the appropriate geographic extent via mathematical optimization.<br>
 <br>